OUR HISTORY

 1995, Global Success and High Fashion Milestones

 The label continued to gain success around the world.
-On the runway in Rome to present the S/S collection, next to reserved haute couture collections, atelier Laug presented flowy, pleated dresses made from 16m of floral fabric, double-breasted coats and evening gowns, chiffon blouses lined with silk cady fabric, which sold for L3,000,000 (approx. $1,800) in boutiques in New York, Washington, Palo Alto, Houston and Palm Beach.
+On the runway in Rome to present the S/S collection, next to reserved Haute Couture collections, atelier Laug presented flowy, pleated dresses made from 16m of floral fabric, double-breasted coats and evening gowns, chiffon blouses lined with silk cady fabric, which sold for L3,000,000 (approx. $1,800) in boutiques in New York, Washington, Palo Alto, Houston and Palm Beach.
 “We are the last, along with Yves Saint Laurent, who can ask such figures.
 Rather than sell a coat for L1 million I’d prefer to swallow it,” said Olivier, the successor to Laug.

 In the photo: Vintage dress from the André Laug private collection.